 How positioners work

-“Hooking large parts to chains and cranes poses serious hazards to opera tors if they fall or swing uncontrolled,” Toft says.
+“Hooking large parts to chains and cranes poses serious hazards to operators if they fall or swing uncontrolled,” Toft said.

-Additionally, ALM’s utilization of hydraulics has been a differentiator in the market, offering smaller footprints and faster speed, Toft notes.
+Additionally, ALM Positioner’s utilization of hydraulics has been a differentiator in the market, offering smaller footprints and faster speed.
 In 2019, the company received a patent for a hydraulic positioner precision control system to support automated and robotic applications.

 Safe is efficient